Otto Zoff: Life

-After 1931 Zoff spent most of his time in Italy.
-However, it was in Berlin that in 1933 he met Liselotte Kalischer whom he married shortly afterwards.
-1933 was also the year in which the Nazis took power in Germany and lost little time in transforming Germany into a one-party dictatorship.
-Otto Zoff and his young wife were politically leftwing and Zoff's mother was Jewish.
-At one point during the mid-1930s Zoff's novels were publicly burned and placed on a list of banned books in Nazi Germany (which after 1938 would also include Austria).
+After 1931, Zoff spent most of his time in Italy.
+However, it was in Berlin that in 1933—the same year Adolf Hitler took power—he met Liselotte Kalischer whom he married shortly afterwards; they were politically left-wing, and Zoff's mother was Jewish.
+At one point during the mid-1930s, Zoff's novels were publicly burned and placed on a list of banned books in Nazi Germany (which after 1938 would also include Austria).
 Otto and Liselotte settled in Milan, where Liselotte and her sister ran a "movement therapy" clinic.
 Their daughter Constance ("Stanzel" / "Stanzi") Zoff was born in 1938.
-In the meantime, under circumstances that remain unclear, the ban against publishing Zoff's books had been lifted in Germany where his historical presentation "The Huguenots" appeared in 1937.
-During the later 1930s Zoff ostentatiously turned his back on authorship, preferring to earn his living by playing roulette.
+Meanwhile, under circumstances that remain unclear, the ban against publishing Zoff's books had been lifted in Germany where his historical presentation "The Huguenots" appeared in 1937.
+During the late 1930s, Zoff ostentatiously turned his back on authorship, preferring to earn his living by playing roulette.
 He was joined in this enterprise by the (originally Viennese) archaeologist Guido Kaschnitz von Weinberg.
 Sources indicate that gambling produced a negative income, however, and the Zoffs were dependent on Liselotte's earnings during these years.

 War was declared in September 1939 and France was invaded in May/June 1940.
 The three Zoffs relocated to Nice which had become part of France eighty years before.
 Other Jewish intellectuals, such as the Zoffs' friend Walter Benjamin, made similar moves to the French riviera.
 Like thousands of others following the German invasion from the north, they now became involved in a desperate struggle to obtain the visas and other documents necessary to exit France, traverse Spain, and then to emigrate to the United States of America.
 Liselotte Zoff's previous husband's was a man called Ludwig Köbner.
 Köbner's second wife lived in New York City, and he was able to help them obtain the necessary "Danger visa".
-In 1941 the Zoffs arrived in New York.
+In 1941, the Zoffs arrived in New York.